With the steady growth in the number and enrollment of Montessori schools around the world, certified Montessori teachers are in great demand.

 Montessori teacher education programs are typically offered at the infant-toddler (birth to age 2), early childhood (ages 3-6), lower elementary (ages 6-9), upper elementary (ages 9-12), and secondary levels (ages 12-15 and ages 15-18).

 Most courses in the United States require a college degree; although, students who have yet to complete their undergraduate diploma may be able to take a Montessori teacher education course and receive a provisional Montessori teaching certificate.
 Tuition will vary from one program to another.

-Distance Learning: Several organizations around the world offer distance learning programs or correspondence courses, which allow students to complete most, if not all, of their Montessori teacher education studies on an independent basis.
-Teachers in the United States normally graduate from colleges or teacher education institutes that offer a traditional face-to-face academic program.
-The Center for Guided Montessori Studies offers a blended residential and intensive distance learning program.
+Distance Learning: Several organizations around the world offer blended residential and distance learning programs or correspondence courses, which allow students to complete some of their Montessori teacher education studies online.